info443-wi22/443-atom/README.md

   Problem: In atom text has more properties than just the ascii value of the text being copied, there has a lot more data being transmitted in order for the formatting to be correct.

   Solution: An implementation of the factory pattern in the copy() method.
 This creates a new TextEditor object and stores the copied data in there including any formatting and background information that is needed for it to be properly pasted within another location in atom.
 This helps the copying and cutting operations have a more consistent output so that the pasting option can work better.
- 1. Singleton: 485
-    Context: As a markdown editor, users will likely open multiple different files at once with Atom, this will mean launching multiple different instances of Atom.
-    Problem: Launching multiple separate instances of Atom will be very intensive system resources and doesn't make sense to do once Atom has already been initialized once.
-Therefore, going through the whole start-up process each time does not make sense.
-    Solution: Make the Atom process act as a singleton.
-    The function at line 485 creates a local server to listen for other Atom launches on the device, if another instance is launched, they will pass all of their data to the first instance and then close, in effect merging the two.
-Although not a conventional implementation of the Singleton pattern, which normally uses variables to track if it has already been instantiated.
-This function in effect makes the Atom instance a singleton by closing all other instances of itself and taking on their data before they have gotten too far in the startup process.

 <br>